 We are very grateful to all of you who have bought raffle tickets, made donations, attended the Progressive Support and helped to make the fabulous quilt that was raffled as part of our fundraising (and was won by Revd.
 Linda).

 We would also like to thank the WI for the superb tea that helped make the Bridge Drive such a success, Michael Wilson and Sally Fawell for their help with the organisation of the Bridge Drive and John Scales for providing delicious nibbles on the evening of the quilt draw, as well as for his overall support for the Community First Responders.

-If you would like any more information about our fundraising or the service that will be offered please call Jan Ridley on 01494 482184
+If you would like any more information about our fundraising or the service that is offered please call Steve Head on 07900 912050